Myway LLC participates in Amazon Services LLC Assoc Program. A small commission is received from all affiliate links & 3rd party advertising.

 When you're using a harness or halter, this doesn't apply.
 Gentle firm pressure and a good grip on the leash is usually enough.

-I'd recommend starting your leash training at home.
+I'd recommend starting your leash training an older dog at home.
 In your own yard if possible.

 You hold the leash in your right hand but with your dog on your left side, the leash should run across the front of your body with your left hand holding it at thigh level or thereabouts.